erikpukinskis/prototype-narrative-editor/narrative.md

 -------

 We mentioned `edit.html` above.
 That's the HTML we are passing down that actually sets up the editor:

-OK, tasks:

- * load the library with require.js
- * have the library load something with require.js
- * have the library compile those
- * have the library use that method on the server side too

     <!DOCTYPE html>
     <html>